ivanitlearning/AWS-Associate-Courses/README.md

 **Demo notes:**

-1. When creating GW endpoints, you specify the VPC for which you want and the routing table.
+1. When creating GW endpoints, you specify the VPC for which you want and the routing table associated with the subnets the instance is in.

 ### 1.15.4.
 VPC Interface Endpoints